Fabric Engine 2.0 to add visual programming system

-The upcoming Fabric Engine 2.0 will add a visual programming system to the software development platform, enabling users to create custom VFX tools by wiring nodes rather than writing code.
-Click image to view full size.
+Fabric Engine 2.0 will add a visual programming system to the software development platform, enabling users to create custom VFX tools by wiring nodes.
+Image updated from original post to show updated user interface

 Fabric Software has announced that it is to add a node-based visual programming system to Fabric Engine 2.0, the next major update to its newly GPU-capable VFX tools development platform.